 CA Clinics is now the second most expensive option before getting your prescription.
 To see a doctor and get an application submitted is about $350.
 If approved you’re looking at an $49 follow up fee for each consultation.

 CA Clinic’s google review score was a 4.3/5 with 12 reviews.
-We had a look through the reviews and removed four of them as they were a bit spammy.
+We had a look through the reviews and removed four of them as they had no comments.
 The final review score remained a 4.3 out of 5 stars.

 Since writing this article, we’ve attempted to contact CA Clinics a few times.
 Their response was within 72 hours three of five times with the other two taking about five business days.
-If you do have experience with CAC and would like to share, please feel free to send us your story.
+Overall, our experience with CA Clinics and the comments we’ve seen on social media are consistently positive.

 Cannabis Doctors Australia (CDA)